 Most Danish banks will provide bank account information in English upon request.
 Foreign applicants need to remember to discuss this with their bank advisor once they start the process and assistance will be provided, otherwise the information is automatically offered in Danish.
 What’s more, not all banks offer online services in English, this is why it is important to discuss this aspect when choosing the bank.
 Having the option to change the language in the designated app or website page is an advantage for expats until they learn Dutch.

-Traveling to Denmark for company formation purposes in 2021, and therefore for bank account creation for the new company, may be subject to the investor's ability to travel to the country.
+Traveling to Denmark for company formation purposes in 2022, and therefore for bank account creation for the new company, may be subject to the investor's ability to enter the country.
 If this is not possible as scheduled or as predicted, our local team can help foreign entrepreneurs handle part or all of the company formation steps.
 For the purpose of bank account opening, as for other actions, we will need a set of documents as well as a permission to act on another's behalf using a power of attorney.

 We invite you to watch a video on the main steps to open a bank account in Denmark:

 The NemKonto account in Denmark

 Having a designated bank account, the NemKonto, is also mandatory.
 This is also a regular bank account that is used for a specific purpose, that of receiving payments from the Danish public authorities, such as pensions or family allowances.
 Some companies will also need this account in order to receive an income or tax rebate.

 When they open a bank account with a Danish bank, individuals simply have to inform the bank that the account they open will be assigned as the NemKonto.
 Individuals who, for some reasons, cannot open a bank account in Denmark may be able to assign a foreign account (in their country of origin) to be used as their NemKonto account.